charlijj/GeoDetective/README.md

 ## License

-GeoDetective is licensed under the MIT License.
-This means that you are free to use, modify, and distribute the game for any purpose.
+GeoDetective is licensed under the Apache 2.0 License.